 An outbreak of salmonella food poisoning linked to sushi containing raw tuna has sickened at least 53 people in 9 states.

 Free Tuna Recall Lawsuit Evaluation: If you or a loved one developed symptoms of food poisoning after eating sushi or raw tuna, you should contact our law firm immediately.
-You may be entitled to compensation by filing a suit and our lawyers can help.
+You may be entitled to compensation by filing a lawsuit and our lawyers can help.

 Salmonella Outbreak Linked to Raw Tuna in Sushi